Patrick Brazeau: Legal troubles and suspension from Senate

 On February 7, 2013, scarcely nine days after the Spence incident, Brazeau was arrested for an incident relating to domestic violence.
 He was charged with assault and sexual assault in Gatineau court house the next day.
 After a short court appearance Brazeau was released on $1000 bail on the condition he not go within 150 metres of the victim's work or home.
 Government Senate Leader Marjory LeBreton later announced that, pending a resolution to Brazeau's legal situation, the Senator will be removed from the Conservative caucus and barred from taking his seat, although the Senator will still be paid his full salary.

 April 10, 2014, the day before a trial was to be set, police allege that he was intoxicated and got into an altercation with a woman.
 They arrested him on new charges of assault, cocaine possession, uttering threats and breach of bail conditions.
 He has pleaded not guilty.

-In October 13, 2014, Brazeau was charged with intoxicated driving.
+On October 13, 2014, Brazeau was charged with intoxicated driving.
 An officer investigated an unconscious Brazeau as he parked and was seated behind the steering wheel and he detected a strong scent of liquor.
 Brazeau tested for .16 BAC at the police station.
 He is officially charged with violating bail conditions and intoxicated driving.
 A knife was found in his vehicle, and he was charged with weapons possession violating bail conditions.
 Brazeau was court ordered to two months of detox rehabilitation as he awaits trial.

 On September 15, 2015, Brazeau pleaded guilty to simple assault and possessing cocaine as part of a plea bargain in which he was acquitted of sexual assault.
 The simple assault plea was connected to the February 2013 assault, and the cocaine possession plea was connected to the April 2014, for which the assault charges were dropped after the plea deal.
 The October 2014 impaired driving charges are still outstanding as of the guilty plea.

 On October 28, 2015, he was granted an absolute discharge by the Quebec Court but remained suspended from the Senate, despite still facing a criminal trial for fraud and breach of trust arising from his Senate expenses.
 On July 13, 2016, the fraud and breach of trust charges were withdrawn by the Crown as there was no reasonable possibility of conviction, and as a result, his leave of absence from the Senate was ended.